Compare the Best Payment Gateways in the UK

 image of the takepayments takepaymentsplus card reader

-The takepaymentsplus card reader is takepayments's best card machine.
-It's sleek and modern-looking, and has a built-in receipt printer - Source: Expert Market
+The takepaymentsplus card reader is takepayments' best card machine.
+It's sleek and modern-looking, and has a built-in receipt printer.
+Source: Expert Market

 Where could takepayments improve?

-The provider isn’t without its faults, however.
-While you can negotiate your transaction fees, this quote-based approach results in an obscure pricing structure.
+One of takepayments’ strengths is also one of its faults.
+While being able to negotiate all your fees can lead to a lower price, this quote-based approach results in an obscure pricing structure.
 That can be off-putting since you won’t know how much to budget for takepayments’ service before getting a quote.

 Not helping matters is that takepayments charges high fees for early termination – a £30 per month non-use charge and a £40 early termination charge.
 This isn’t something you have to worry about with zero-contract payment gateway providers like Square or SumUp, who are also very upfront about their pricing.